 Year 1: Students spend their freshman year at USC.
-They have the option of spending the summer in Hong Kong to participate in an immersion language program to assist in their learning of Mandarin.
+They will spend the summer in Hong Kong participating in a language immersion program to accelerate their learning of Mandarin.

 Year 2: USC students will travel to Hong Kong to unite with their CUHK counterparts.
-During the summer, IBCE students are encouraged to remain in China to participate in additional study programs.
+During the summer, IBCE students will continue their Mandarin study in Mainland China or Taiwan by participating in additional immersion programs.

 Year 3: Both USC and CUHK students come to study at USC together.

 Year 4: The whole IBCE cohort will travel back to China together where they remain for their final year.
 USC students have the choice of finishing their final semester in Hong Kong or in South Carolina.